More than 35 million adults in the U.S. have chronic kidney disease, and just a fraction of them even know it. And the number of cases is growing.

 Research shows that a kidney-friendly diet and regular exercise, may help protect your kidneys from the risk factors that can lead to kidney damage.

-Additionally, incorporating 30 minutes of exercise each day, such as walking, jogging and biking, among other activities, as well as drinking plenty of water, can also keep your kidneys healthy.
+Incorporating exercise each day, such as walking, jogging and biking, as well as drinking plenty of water, can also keep your kidneys healthy.

-If you need additional support, Peev suggests working with a dietitian who can provide a kidney-healthy diet fit for your individual needs.
+If you need additional support, Wasse suggests working with a dietitian who can provide a kidney-healthy diet fit for your individual needs.

-3. Monitor your diabetes, blood pressure and cholesterol levels.
+3. Monitor your diabetes, blood pressure and cholesterol.

 4. Don’t overuse over-the-counter drugs.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a specific group of over-the-counter pain relievers that include ibuprofen and aspirin, that may cause an increased risk of sudden kidney failure and progressive kidney damage.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), a group of over-the-counter pain relievers that include ibuprofen and aspirin, may cause an increased risk of sudden kidney failure and progressive kidney damage.

 The National Kidney Foundation recommends limiting the use of these over-the-counter drugs to no more than 10 days for pain relief or more than three days for reducing a fever.
 If your pain or fever lasts longer, consult with a doctor.